-Human papillomavirus-negative cancers of the cervix do occur in rare circumstances.
+Human papillomavirus negative cancers of the cervix do occur in rare circumstances.
 Also, no cancer screening test is 100% sensitive.
-Use of this device for primary cervical cancer screening should be undertaken after carefully considering the performance characteristics put forth in the cobas HPV Test label, as well as recommendations of professional guidelines.
+Use of this device for primary cervical cancer screening should be undertaken after carefully considering the performance characteristics put forth in the cobas HPV test label, as well as recommendations of professional guidelines.

-The use of this test has not been evaluated for the management of women with prior ablative or excisional therapy, hysterectomy, who are pregnant or who have other risk factors (eg, HIV-positive, immunocompromised, history of sexually transmitted infections).
+The use of this test has not been evaluated for the management of women with prior ablative or excisional therapy, hysterectomy, who are pregnant or who have other risk factors (eg, HIV-positive, immunocompromised).